-- Wheels - Brake calipers, master cylinders, lines and discs (carbon discs are not permitted) - Front and rear suspension - Removal of existing parts (eg. mirrors, lights, etc.) - Tyres (commercially available tyres as approved by the Technical Director, NB. current specification of championship tyres are not permitted) - Footrests, handlebars and control levers
+- Wheels - Brake calipers, master cylinders, lines and discs (carbon discs are not permitted) - Front and rear suspension - Removal of existing parts (eg. mirrors, lights, etc.) - MotoGP class only -Tyres: Commercially available tyres as approved by the Technical Director. - NB. current specification of championship tyres are not permitted.

-- Exhaust - Replica Bodywork in a different material is permitted, but the design must be identical to the original (except for blanking areas for removed lights, etc.) - NB.
+- Moto2 and Moto3 classes Tyres: the tyre specification is not restricted for training and track familiarisation. - Footrests, handlebars and control levers - Exhaust - Replica Bodywork in a different material is permitted, but the design must be identical to the original (except for blanking areas for removed lights, etc.) - NB.
 Motorcycles of non-roadracing disciplines (eg. Motocross, Enduro, SuperMoto) and roadracing machines of a different capacity class, as approved by the Technical Director, may be used without restriction (note that here, "capacity class" refers to racing class designation not just the cubic capacity, and the Technical Director will be the sole judge of eligibility of machines to be used).
 According to Art.
 1.15.1.2.B.d) the use of a roadracing machine from a different class may be counted as a test day for the team supplying that machine.